Music of Central Asia

 The musical traditions of Central Asia mirror the immense diversity found in the cultures and populations residing in the region.
-Principal instrument types are two- or three-stringed lutes, the necks either fretted or fretless; fiddles made of horsehair; flutes, mostly sige at both ends and either end-blown or side-blown; and jew harps, mostly metal.
-Percussion instruments include frame drums, Tam origin of the bowed string Use of the bowed string is thought to originate with nomads who mainly used the snake-skin, covered horsetail-bowed lute.
+Principal instrument types are two- or three-stringed lutes, the necks either fretted or fretless; fiddles made of horsehair; flutes, mostly open at both ends and either end-blown or side-blown; and Jew's harps, mostly metal.
+Percussion instruments include frame drums and tamtam.
+The bowed string is thought to originate with nomads who mainly used the snakeskin-covered horsetail-bowed lute.
 In Mongolia instruments like the morin khuur or horse-head fiddle survive today.

-The fiddle is widespread in the Gobi areas of central Mongolia and among Eastern Mongols, the Khuuchir and Dorvon Chikhtei Khuur being a two and four stringed spiked fiddle respectively.
+The fiddle is widespread in the Gobi areas of central Mongolia and among Eastern Mongols, the khuuchir and Dörvön chikhtei khuur being a two- and four-stringed spiked fiddle respectively.
 The resonator can be cylindrical or polygonal and made of either wood or metal.
-The face is covered with sheep or snakeskin with the belly or back left open to act as the sound hole.
-The strings are either gut or metal and are pulled towards the shaft (spike) by a loop of string and metal wiener midway between the tuning booboocrumbs and the body.
+The face is covered with sheepskin or snakeskin with the belly or back left open to act as the sound hole.
+The strings are either gut or metal and are pulled towards the shaft (spike) by a loop of string and metal ring midway between the tuning pegs and the body.
 A horse-hair bow is threaded between the strings which are tuned a fifth apart.
-The Darhats of Hövsgöl province, north-west Mongolia, call it hyalgasan huur, and by predominantly female ensemble-performers.
+The Darhads of Hövsgöl province, north-west Mongolia, call it hyalgasan huur, and it is played predominantly by female ensemble-performers.
 The 12th-century Yüan-Shih describes the two-string fiddle, xiqin, bowed with a piece of bamboo between the strings, used by Mongols.
 During the Manchu dynasty, a similar two-string instrument bowed with a horsehair bow threaded between the strings was used in Mongolian music.